ManeetSigtia/course-registration-system/README.md

 2. Navigate to the project directory:

     ``cd course-registration-system``

-3. Install any required dependencies, if necessary.
-You can use the following command to install dependencies listed in the requirements.txt file:

-    ``pip install -r requirements.txt``

-4. Run the main script by executing the following command:
+3. Run the main script by executing the following command:

     ``python main.py``

-5. You should now see the output of the script.
+4. You should now see a login window pop-up appear.

 ## Project Status